GabrielH-02/Harmony-Haven-Hotels/README.md

 #### Sign-Up and Landing Page Features

 __Sign Up form__
 * The signup form is one of the most important features of the whole site since it is the main aspect that achieves the site owner's goal of creating more memberships.
 Therefore the signup form was created to be as welcoming as possible.
 The whole page is covered with an image of a cliff side with a path down which reflects the quote on the top of the form.
 The tones in the images also match those of the chosen colours for the whole site.
 The heading on the page matches the cover image of the other pages, this continues to be consistent and creates a calming and motivational environment.

-* The form stays in the center of the page still this draws the user to the form rather than the image.
+* The form stays in the centre of the page since this draws the user to the form rather than the image.
 The form keeps a clear and organised flow to ensure the user submits all the required data.
 All inputs are mandatory and necessary for the company to understand the request.

 ![signup-form](documentation/signup-form-signup.png)